-- The act of writing the list is actually an essential part of decluttering.
+- The act of writing the list is actually an essential part of the decluttering process.
 Trust me—if you want to clear your clutter for good, then you have to tackle the thoughts and beliefs that led to clutter in the first place.

 Write your list, keeping in mind that it might be more powerful to group items by purpose instead of by name.
-For example, instead of “electronics”, you might want to say “anything that distracts you from rest”.
+For example, instead of “electronics”, you might want to say “anything that distracts you from connecting with family”.

 My Top Decluttering Tips + Resources

 If you’d like to find out more about my mindful approach to decluttering, here are some resources you might find helpful.

 - What To Do When You’re Overwhelmed By Clutter

 - 10 Proven Tips For A Clutter-Free Home